codercurious/upwork-scraper/README.md

-# Upwork Scraper
+# Upwork Profile Scraper
 Interested in using this scraper?
-Get it here: [Upwork Scraper](https://apify.com/curious_coder/upwork-scraper)
+Get it here: [Upwork Scraper](https://apify.com/curious_coder/upwork-profile-scraper)
 ## How it works

 Here is the sample output of this actor: